nameko/nameko-sqlalchemy/README.rst

 transaction_retry
 ^^^^^^^^^^^^^^^^^
-This decorator automatically retries the wrapped function when a database connection error occur.
+This decorator automatically retries the wrapped function when a database connection error occurs.
+If the optional ``session`` argument is passed it will issue a rollback on it before retrying so the transaction can be processed again.
+The ``session`` argument can either be the ``sqlalchemy.orm.session.Session`` or an ``operator.attrgetter`` object if the session is a class attribute.

 Usage
 """""